2 4 0 T U R B O . C O M

 Stiffer anti-sways bars will reduce roll, but will also affect your comfy ride quality.

 A stiffer anti-sway bar will make your car corner flatter, but it adds some compromises.
-It will also transmit harsh bumps into the chassis and into your comfy cabin a bit harder than a smaller sway bar would, especially in a fast corner when the bar becomes pushed or loaded.
+It will also transmit harsh bumps into the chassis and into your comfy cabin a bit harder than a smaller sway bar would, especially in a fast corner when the bar becomes pushed or the suspension is loaded.
 In most cases, a slightly harsher ride is a small price to pay for the improvement a stiffer anti-sway bar will usually offer.

 If you would like to learn much more on the subject of reducing body roll,and how anti-roll bars are designed, here are good articles, which were originally published by Grassroots Motorsports.